the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - Revise the policy tree to make policies beyond the starting three + Rationalism actually worth taking.

 - Add new factions and city-states.

+- Add more new unique units and buildings for the existing factions.

 - Consider expanding the "hero unit" concept past the Hero of the Wastes found at random in survivor camps/barbarian outposts.